 - Try original Oreos or one of the many varieties they have.
 (We really like the fried peanut butter Oreos.)
 You get to make your own uniquely flavored Fried Oreos!

 Ready for a bite of fair food delight?
-The recipe for Fried Oreos is below.
+The Fried Oreos recipe is below.
 And here are a few more fair favorites you can make at home!

 📖 Recipe